eteohx/DublinAI_ChatBot/README.md

 * [Setting up a Slack Bot](https://github.com/slackapi/python-slack-events-api)
 * [Bootstrap CSS Library](https://getbootstrap.com/)

-* cleaned datasets are too large for upload, but can be provided upon request
+<sup>Cleaned datasets were too large to be uploaded, but can be provided upon request</sup>